 The city seemed to go on forever with so many buildings, so many highways, and so many cars, but they eventually arrived at Mr. Johnson's apartment.
-As Evina stepped out he could see the ocean in the distance down below the hill.
+As Evina stepped out, he could see the ocean below the hill in the distance.
 There were some human children playing on the beach.
-The waves looked shiny in the mid-day sunlight.
+The waves looked shiny in the midday sunlight.

-They walked up to a simple looking building and took the elevator to the fifth level where the man lived.
-As they followed him into his apartment they noticed it was kept very clean, but there was little to no decoration.
-Most of the walls were blank and the furniture was old and simple.
-It was like his entire life and interests were as hard to decipher as his closed mind.
-It wasn't likely he had many friends.
+They walked up to a simple-looking building and took the stairs to the fifth level where the man lived.
+As they followed him into his apartment, they noticed it was kept very clean, but there was little to no decoration.
+Most of the walls were blank, and the furniture was old and simple.
+It was like his life and interests were as hard to decipher as his closed mind.
+It wasn't likely he had any friends.

-The lights were not turned on and so the only illumination in the room came from the windows.
-The air conditioner was also turned off so it felt unusually warm.
+The lights were not turned on, so the only illumination in the room came from the windows.
+The air conditioner was also turned off, so it felt unusually warm.

 Their new friend disappeared behind the bedroom door, shut it loudly, and locked it.

 Kate stepped closer to them with her arms crossed.
-"So... what do we do now?"
-She inquired quietly.
-"Do you think all people act like that?"
+"So... what do we do now?" she inquired quietly.
+"Do you think all humans act like that?"

-"I doubt it, but I never really studied what humans have done in the last few decades.
-I don't know what is considered normal."
+"I doubt it, but I never had the time to study what humans have done over the last decades.
+I don't know what's considered normal these days."